 The main component of the changes in contributions to MPERS is employer contributions.
-In FY2016 the contribution rate for the non-uniformed Highway Patrol and MoDOT decreased by 0.71% and the contribution rate for the uniformed Highway Patrol decreased by 0.43% from the FY2015 rates.
-This slight decrease in rates kept contributions consistent with the prior year.
+In FY2017, the contribution rate for the non-uniformed Highway Patrol and MoDOT decreased by 0.05% and the contribution rate for the uniformed Highway Patrol increased by 0.04% from the FY2016 rates.
+Even though contribution rates stayed relatively flat, there was an increase in total contributions, primarily attributable to an increase in corresponding employers' payroll.

-Net investment income, a primary component of plan additions, resulted in income of \$21 million for FY2016.
-The income represented a 1.01% return for the fiscal year ended June 30, 2016.
-In comparison, the FY2015 gain of over \$92 million represented an investment return of 6.62%.
+Net investment income, a primary component of plan additions, resulted in income of \$220 million for FY2017.
+The income represented an 11.22% return for the fiscal year ended June 30, 2017.
+In comparison, the FY2016 gain of \$21 million represented an investment return of 1.01%.
 Annual fluctuations within the broad investment markets are outside of the control of the System and are expected to fluctuate from year to year.
 The Board of Trustees has approved a diversified asset allocation that, over long periods of time, is expected to realize the assumed actuarial rate of investment return of 7.75%.